kubeflow/website/content/docs/guides/gcp-e2e.md

     ks generate tf-serving serve --name=mnist-serve
     ```

-1. Set the parameter to define the path to your model on Cloud Storage:
+1. Set a ksonnet parameter to define the path to your model on Cloud Storage:

     ```
     ks param set serve modelPath gs://${BUCKET_NAME}/